pereferrera/trident-lambda-splout/README.md

 2) Batch layer

 For trying out this example you must first download Splout SQL an execute a one-node cluster locally.
-You can download a distribution from Maven Central: http://search.maven.org/#browse%7C-1223220252 After uncompressing it:
+You can download a distribution (.tar.gz file) from Maven Central: http://search.maven.org/#browse%7C-1223220252 After uncompressing it:

 	bin/splout-service.sh qnode start